Spinach Artichoke Stuffed Sourdough Pretzels

 Why isn’t there sugar in the water bath?

-I know that usually the baking soda bath or water bathed used to make pretzels calls for brown sugar as well as baking soda.
+I know that usually the baking soda bath or water bath used to make pretzels calls for brown sugar as well as baking soda.
 This is often done to give the pretzels a deeper color.
 Personally, I’ve never had any trouble getting my pretzels to brown using just baking soda, so I don’t see the need to add any sugar to my water bath.
-If you don’t feel your pretzels darken enough while baking or have enough of that delicious pretzel flavor.
+If you don’t feel your pretzels darken enough while baking, or don’t have enough of that delicious pretzel flavor.
 Try adding 2 tbsp of brown sugar to your water bath next time around.

 stuffed pretzels featured image